SAIL Blog

 Facebook Email

-Migratory bird hunting is well regulated in order to allow for the conservation of different species and their habitats.
-Read these tips to learn more about the regulations and the gear you’ll need to hunt.
+Migratory game bird hunting is well regulated to allow for the conservation of different species and their habitats.
+Read these tips to learn more about the regulations and the gear you will need to hunt migratory birds and waterfowl.

 FÉDÉCP logo

-In this article, we’ll cover the following information that will come in handy if you are taking your first steps towards migratory bird hunting.
+In this article, you will find information that will come in handy if you are taking your first steps toward migratory bird and waterfowl hunting:

 3. Types of blinds